rphuang/ExifPhotosPy/README.md

 # Configuration

 ## exifMainConfig.txt file
+* Window.fullscreen - whether to use full screen mode
 * Window.top - set the top position for the ExifPhotos window
 * Window.left - set the left position for the ExifPhotos window
 * Window.width - set the width for the ExifPhotos window